 Tips on how to keep seniors healthy

-Leading a healthy lifestyle is essential for a cognitively impaired senior and their caregiver(s).
+Leading a healthy lifestyle is essential for cognitively impaired seniors and their caregiver(s).
 Even if a senior is in good health, there are plenty of lifestyle adjustments that should be made.

 Regular exercise to prevent broken hips